tomshaw/fontastic/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

-# Introduction
+# Fontastic

 Fontastic is a stunning font management and cataloging application.

-Features include temporary & permanent font installation, a gorgeous interface, custom themes, multi database support and much more.
+- A gorgeous interface.
+- Font cataloging and management.
+- Multi platform font installation.
+- Multi database support.
+- A selection of gorgeous themes.
+- Open source and completely free.

 ## Getting Started